Coleman Legal LLP Logo

 • Performing surgery on the wrong area of the eye

-1. Contact our eye injury solicitor
+1. Contact our solicitor

 Our eye injury claim solicitors are experienced in advising clients on how to make these claims.
-Many people use a solicitor to aid with this application process as a lot of paperwork, and filing are required, and our expert team is on hand to make the process as smooth as possible.
+Many people use a solicitor to aid with this application process as a lot of paperwork and filing are required, and our expert team is on hand to make the process as smooth as possible.

 2. The PIAB Application

-The next step is to make an application to the Personal Injuries Assessment Board (PIAB).
+The next step is to apply to the Personal Injuries Assessment Board (PIAB).
 If your personal injury claim concerns anything other than medical negligence, some assaults, and some cases of entirely psychological injury, then your claim can be brought through PIAB.
 Examples of claims that PIAB covers include:

 3. Submitting documents to PIAB